henrikbulldog/RepositoryFramework/README.md

 ## What is the "Repository Framework" ?
 A collection of generic interfaces and utility classes that abstracts concrete implementations of repositories.
 A concrete impementation using Entity Frameworkk Core can be found in the project RepositoryFramework.EntityFramework.
+A concrete implementation using RestSharp for API ReSTful clients can be found in the project RepositoryFramework.Api.

 ## Why Should I Use This Repository Framework ?
 You should't necessarily.
 Every tool has its purpose.